Skip to main content

 √

-The University of North Texas at Dallas Admissions Office determines if students meet the state’s requirements for Texas Residency.
+UNT Dallas' Admissions Office determines if students meet the state’s requirements for Texas residency.
 If you believe your residency should be reclassified, please contact the Admissions Office.
 Please Note: You must be classified as a Texas resident in order to qualify for state and/or institutional student financial aid.
 Also, keep in mind that state definitions of residency have NO impact on a student’s eligibility for federal student financial aid.

 In order to receive state and/or institutional financial aid, program and student eligibility as well as availability of funding may affect the financial aid awarded to you.